zongqing0068/zongqing0068.github.io/_pages/about.md

 ------

 **The Hong Kong University of Science and Technology**
-  - Doctor of Philosophy in Computer Science and Engineering, *2024-now*
+  - Doctor of Philosophy in Computer Science and Engineering, *2024 - now*

 **Harbin Institute of Technology \(Shenzhen\)**
-  - Bachelor's Degree in Computer Science and Technology, *2020-2024*
+  - Bachelor's Degree in Computer Science and Technology, *2020 - 2024*

 **Jiangsu Tianyi High School**
-  - High School Diploma in Science, *2017-2020*
+  - High School Diploma in Science, *2017 - 2020*

 Contact me!
 ------